Galaxy interactions in filaments and sheets: insights from EAGLE simulations: Results and Conclusions

 The results reported in this work are very similar to the results obtained in a recent study \citep{das23} of the colour and SFR of major pairs in filaments and sheets using the SDSS data. \citet{das23} use volume limited sample of galaxies ($M_r \leq -19$) for their analysis and find a crossover in these properties at nearly the same length scale ($\sim 50$ kpc).
 It is interesting to note that we observe exactly the same trend in the EAGLE simulation data.
 This provides a strong theoretical support to the observational findings that large-scale structures like sheets and filaments affect galaxy interactions.
-This also indicates that the galaxy properties are modulated by their large-scale environment.
+This also indicates that the galaxy properties are modulated by the geometry of their large-scale environment.

-Finally, we conclude that the filaments play a significant role in deciding the galaxy properties and their evolution.
-The observed differences in the colour and SFR of major pairs in filaments and sheets can not be entirely explained by the differences in the local density and the stellar mass distributions.
-The galaxy pairs at smaller separations are known to trigger star formation.
-The filaments provide a favourable environment for such interaction.
-This makes the intercting galaxies bluer in filaments compared to those found in sheets.
+Finally, we conclude that the filaments play a significant role in deciding the colour and star formation rate in galaxies.
+The observed differences in the colour and SFR of major pairs in filaments and sheets can not be interpreted in terms of the differences in the local density and the stellar mass distributions.
+The interacting galaxy pairs with smaller pair separation can trigger star formation.
+The filaments provide a favourable environment for such interactions.
+This makes the interacting galaxies bluer in filaments compared to those found in sheets.